konashevich/authorised_mempool/sanctioned_validators_paper.md

 The first tier operates off-chain at the infrastructure level.
 Government applications are designed to bypass the public "mempool"—the waiting area for transactions where any validator can pick them up.
 Instead, transactions are routed exclusively through a private submission protocol.

 In this model, the government or its designates operate authenticated relayers.
-These relayers maintain direct peering connections only with a specific set of whitelisted validators who have proven their jurisdiction and compliance identity.
-When a user interacts with the government application, their transaction is sent directly to these compliant nodes.
-Consequently, sanctioned validators never observe these transactions and thus cannot include them in a block.
+These relayers differ from standard nodes in that they do not "gossip" (broadcast) transactions to the public peer-to-peer network.
+Instead, they maintain persistent, direct Peering (TCP/IP) connections exclusively with a specific set of whitelisted validators who have proven their jurisdiction and compliance identity.

+For the end-user, this requires a specific wallet configuration or DApp integration.
+The user's wallet (e.g., via a custom RPC endpoint) or the application interface sends the signed transaction directly to the secure relayer via an API (e.g., standard HTTP POST), bypassing the public network entirely.
+Consequently, sanctioned validators never observe these transactions in their local mempools and thus cannot attempt to include them in a block.

 ### 5.2 Tier 2: On-Chain Validator Whitelist Enforcement